Esskee/Portfolio-QR-Suite/README.md

 # Test QR suite

-This is a cut down version of the QR suite I built for Simplermovedata, All code is my own, any data via 3rd party is not mine.
+This is a cut down version of the QR suite I built for Simplermovedata, All code is my own, any data not stored locally is not mine.

 James